 About May She Flourish

-I’m a Registered Social Worker, Certified Matrescence Practitioner, and a mother of two based in Ashburton.
+I'm a Therapist, Registered Social Worker, Certified Matrescence Practitioner, and mum of two based in Ashburton.
+But more than my qualifications, I'm someone who genuinely gets it.

 Testimonials